 Despite the challenges of 2020, we kept our promise that as long as children with rheumatic and congenital heart disease around the world continue to suffer without access to care, we will treat them, train medical professionals and raise the level of pediatric heart care worldwide.

-Our dream continues with the opening of the Sylvan Adams Children’s Hospital and the Save a Child’s Heart International Pediatric Cardiac Center in Israel.
+Our dream continues with the opening of the Sylvan Adams Children’s Hospital and the Ida Cabakoff International Cardiac Care Center for Save a Child's Heart in Israel.

 Following in the footsteps of our founders, the second and third generation of our medical professionals are dedicated to the life-saving work of Save a Child’s Heart.